faykris/holberton-headphones/README.md

 ![logo_png](images/logo_headphones.png)

-# Holberton Headphones
+# Holberton Headphones 🎧
-This is a example of a web responsive page with the purpose to improve Holberton student skills using HTML an CSS.
+This is an example of a web responsive page with the purpose to improve Holberton students skills using HTML an CSS.

-## Objetives
+## Objetives ☑

 * Make different tasks that referrer with each section of a page.
 * It should be responsive in different devices, not only a desktop of a computer.
 * Doesn't have to use any CSS framework (like Bootstrap) or javascript code.
 * Design each section like the Intranet and Figma examples.

-## Sections
+## Sections 🎬
 Each task is divided in different parts of a web page we need to create and implementing the corresponding styles

 ### Header - nav items